LloydDunn/task_list_app_deployment_terraform/README.md

 #### Adding tasks

 Once you've established a means for the different components to talk to each other, you may run into a new problem when trying to add a task.
-Here's an additional question one to guide you as you troubleshoot: Is your database set up to have new data inserted into it?
+Here's an additional question to guide you as you troubleshoot: Is your database set up to have new data inserted into it?
 If not, what's missing?

 Check out the logs again!